summer1719/Deep-Compression-AlexNet/README.md

-# Deep Compression on AlexNet
+# Deep Compression on AlexNet（深度学习网络参数压缩）
 This is a demo of [Deep Compression](http://arxiv.org/pdf/1510.00149v5.pdf) compressing AlexNet from 233MB to 8.9MB without loss of accuracy.
 It only differs from the paper that Huffman coding is not applied.
 Deep Compression's video from [ICLR'16 best paper award presentation](https://youtu.be/kQAhW9gh6aU) is available.

 # Related Papers